-Prerequisite: WATR 104 with a minimum grade of C. Hours: 48-54 lecture.
+Prerequisite: WATR 104 with a minimum grade of C

 Advanced topics in the control of ions and disinfecting chemicals in drinking water.
 In addition it covers the issues of safety, regulation, administration, and maintenance of a water treatment plant.
 This course will often be taught at an off-campus site.
 Three hours lecture.